IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 Version 0_01:
-I am going to use the program setup as described above, except the x and y axes will correspond to real and imaginary respectively, and the array will be indexed using the imaginary part.
+I am going to use the program setup as described above, except the x and y axes will correspond to real and imaginary respectively, and the array will be indexed and set using the imaginary part.
+Array is also tested using the imaginary part.

 The number is stored as one word, with the upper 8 bits for real and the lower 8 bits for imaginary.
 For multiplication, the number is split in two